MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/coversational-ai-faq.md

 <details>
 <summary><b>Can the SDK be used against LLMs other than those from OpenAI?</b></summary>

-Yes, it is theoretically possible to utilize LLMs other than those from OpenAI.
+Yes, it's theoretically possible to utilize LLMs other than those from OpenAI.

 </details>
 <br>